-Video productions are built at varying ends of a scale where at one end you have the camera and at the other end you have editing.
-Sometimes all the magic happens in the camera such as the one continuous shot music video for Kiesza “Hideaway” (2014) leaving nothing to do in editing, whereas you have films like Peter Jackson’s “They Shall Not Grow Old” (2018) that are built entirely upon archive footage restoration, ADR and sound design (as covered in ‘Can you make a film without filming?’).
+Video productions are built at varying ends of a scale.
+At one end you have the camera and at the other end you have editing.
+Sometimes more or even of all the magic happens at the camera end of the scale such as the one continuous shot music video for Kiesza “Hideaway” (2014) leaving nothing to do in editing, whereas you have films like Peter Jackson’s “They Shall Not Grow Old” (2018) that are built entirely at the editing end of the scale, relying purely upon archive footage restoration, ADR and sound design (as covered in ‘Can you make a film without filming?’).
 Generally speaking, I will usually spend twice the amount of time in post production that I spend filming and I cannot overstate the importance of editing.
 Editing is the film equivalent of how a writer combines words and paragraphs to tell a story.
 It is the secret ingredient that makes some films so much more watchable and enjoyable than others regardless of budget or subject matter.

 What sets great editing apart from the rest is how a sequence or juxtaposition of shots can add so much to the story telling or how the pace or tempo can ramp up the tension.
 There is so much to say about genius editing throughout the history of cinema, from the stabs of “Psycho” (1960) where film cuts are used to evoke a knife frenzy without showing one single stab or drop of blood, to the multi award winning visual Jazz of Tom Cross on “Whiplash” (2014) and “La La Land” (2016).
 Special mention also to Jay Rabinowitz for the hyper-real, quick cut, micro-montages in “Requiem for a Dream“ (2000) which has been copied, pastiched and parodied ever since.
 What these editors achieve is primarily through the same cut and splice techniques of the celluloid era with no need for fancy VFX.
 So for the novice, editing can be very easy to pick up.
 It’s a bit like boxing whereby pretty much anyone can grasp the concept of throwing and dodging punches, but to master takes time and dedication.